megsaunders/megsaunders.github.io/media.md

 ## Select media

 <div class = "image_projpage">
-<h3> 2017 QLD Women in STEM Awards  </h3>
+<h3> Video Submission to 2017 QLD Women in STEM Awards  </h3>
 <img src="/images/CoverRestoringRivers.png" class="boximage" >
 <a href="https://youtu.be/HqSBgxDd6mA" target= "_blank" >
    <span class="emptyspan"></span>
 </a>
 <p>
-In this 2 min video I communicate a 2 min overview of my research to a general audience.
+In this 2 min video I communicate my research on connections between terrestrial and marine ecosystems to a general audience.
 I submitted the video to the 2017 QLD Women in STEM Awards.
 The winners will be announced during the World Science Festival Brisbane in March 2017.
 </p>
 </div>